willbchang/udacity-fend-memory-game/README.md

 `npm install --save-dev @types/jquery`

 ## Instructions
-Click any of the hidden cards, it will showed temporarily until you click the second cards.
+Click any of the hidden cards, it will stay open temporarily until you click the second cards.
 Then these two will start matching.
-Unmatched cards will hidden, matched cards will showed permanently untile the end of the game.
+Unmatched cards will be hidden, matched cards will stay open permanently until reset/restart the game.

 ## Contributing
-This repository is the a project of Udacity Front-end Nanodegree.
-I only accpet the pull requests after graduation.
+This repository is a project of Udacity Front-end Nanodegree.
+Feel free!

 ## LICENSE
 MIT